omorros/food-cv-exp2-pipeline-evaluation/README.md

 ### Cost and Latency Trade-Offs

 > *"API costs and inference latency were recorded for all three VLMs.
 GPT-5.2 was the fastest (3.7 s/image) and cheapest ($0.004/image), while Gemini 3.1 Pro was the slowest (9.0 s/image) and most expensive ($0.010/image) due to internal thinking tokens billed as output.
 Claude Opus 4.6 occupied the middle ground (4.7 s/image, $0.012/image).
 The total API cost for the VLM comparison across all three models on 120 images was $4.38.
 Pipelines B and C, being fully offline, incurred zero API cost and sub-100 ms inference on GPU, making them significantly cheaper at scale.
-For a production deployment processing 10,000 images/day, Pipeline A (Gemini) would cost approximately $100/day versus $0 for the YOLO-based pipelines, plus the added latency of network round-trips."*
+For a production deployment processing 10,000 images/day, Pipeline A (GPT-5.2) would cost approximately $40/day versus $0 for the YOLO-based pipelines, plus the added latency of network round-trips."*

 ### Limitations

 > *"Several limitations should be acknowledged.
 First, the test set of 120 images, while purpose-built with controlled variation, is small by industry standards.
 Second, all images were captured using a single device by a single photographer.
 Third, Pipeline C's CNN was trained on clean, single-item, centred images (Experiment 1), introducing a domain gap when classifying YOLO-cropped regions from cluttered scenes.
-Fourth, while Pipeline A (Gemini 3.1 Pro) was queried with temperature=0 for reproducibility, VLM outputs are not guaranteed to be fully deterministic across API versions.
+Fourth, while Pipeline A (GPT-5.2) was queried with temperature=0 for reproducibility, VLM outputs are not guaranteed to be fully deterministic across API versions.
 Finally, the grape class revealed a semantic ambiguity in count-based evaluation that may extend to other aggregate items (e.g., cherry tomatoes on a vine)."*

 ---